 PhD student support

 The Centre supports a large cohort of PhD and MSc students within its associated research groups by providing funds for stipends, working expenses and travel, as well as opportunities to access specialised research equipment and facilities.
 Its students work on cutting-edge scientific projects, from developing new drugs for immunosuppression or tuberculosis, to mapping genes involved in cancer.
-The first Maurice Wilkins Centre PhD students graduated in 2008 and this year the Centre provided full or partial scholarships for 20 PhD students.
+The first Maurice Wilkins Centre PhD students graduated in 2008 and in 2018 the Centre provided full or partial scholarships for 23 PhD students.

 Flexible Research Seeding Programme